 The third season’s adaptation pacing averaged around four manga chapters for every episode.
 Episodes 1 and 2 adapted the second half of Ch 139 (the first half ended the second season) and finished up through Chapter 147.

-Golden Kamuy Season 3 Episode 3 slowed the pacing down a little to focus on Hajime Tsukishima’s emotional backstory from Chapters 148 through 150.
+Golden Kamuy Season 3 Episode 3 slowed the pacing down a little to focus on Hajime Tsukishima’s emotional backstory.

 Golden Kamuy Season 3 Episode 4 adapted the few pages of Chapters 151 and 154 that focused on Sugimoto’s group and then finished the Yamada Circus arc with Chapter 158.
 (Yes, the chapter really did end on an osoma note.)

-Based on the pacing of the anime, it’s predicted that the finale, Golden Kamuy Season 3 Episode 12, will find a stopping point around the ending of the Akou Prison Break story arc.
+Based on the pacing of the anime, the finale, Golden Kamuy Season 3 Episode 12, found a stopping point shortly after the ending of the Akou Prison Break story arc.

-Chapter 191 is the best stopping point since it’s the aftermath of a major confrontation between the two groups.
-Plus, Sugimoto and Asirpa decide to head back to Hokkaido right before a major scene shift.
+It’s the best stopping point since it’s the aftermath of a major confrontation between the two groups and it shows what happened to Ogata.
+Plus, Sugimoto and Asirpa decide to head back to Hokkaido.

-That means Golden Kamuy Season 4 Episode 1 should pick up the story again somewhere around manga Chapter 191 (similar to how the second season ended by adapting a partial chapter, it’s likely the third season will end partially through Chapter 191).
+That means Golden Kamuy Season 4 Episode 1 should pick up the story again somewhere around manga Chapter 201.

 The good news is that the manga series already provides enough story material for the Golden Kamuy Season 4 anime to be produced right away with a single-cour season.